epccs/Gravimetric/Applications/Battery/README.md

-# Alternate Power Input
+# Battery Charging

-ToDo: this is WIP, the manager needs to expose more of how the charger works so I can report it with this app.
+ToDo: this is WIP, the manager will send charging events over the private I2C bus.

 ## Overview

-The manager has control of the Alternate power input that may be used to send current from the alternate supply to the primary power input.
+The manager has control of the Alternate power input that may be used to send current from a charging supply to the primary power input (with the battery).

-The alternate power needs to act as a current source, and the principal power source needs to act as a battery.
+The alternate power supply needs to act as a current source, and the principal power source needs to act as a battery.
 Do not attempt this with a bench power supply as the primary power input, since many will not tolerate back drive.
-When the alternate power is enabled, it must have a current limit bellow a safe level at which the battery can charge.
+When the alternate power is enabled, it must have a current limit bellow what the parts and battery can handle.

-The DayNight state machine is on the manager; it has two work states.
-The day work state is to enable the alternate input, while the night work state turns it off.
-Analog measurements are from the ADC during a burst of interrupts every ten milliseconds.
-The ADC mux channel code-named PWR_V is connected to an input voltage divider (a 1% 15.8k and a 0.1% 100k) and used to measure the battery voltage.
-The manager will enable the Alternate input when the battery is bellow battery_low_limit, and enable_alternate_power has been established (for details see the power_manager.c file on the manager).
+The DayNight state machine is on the manager; it has two work events.
+When the DayNight state shows it is day the enabled battery state machine is allowed to control the alternate power input.
+Analog measurements occur every ten milliseconds.
+The primary power measurement channel (PWR_V) is connected to a voltage divider (1% 15.8k and a 0.1% 100k) and is the battery voltage.
+The battery state machine will enable the Alternate input when the battery is lower than midway between the battery_low_limit and battery_high_limit.
+The battery state machine will PWM when the battery is above midway between the battery_low_limit and battery_high_limit.

 ## Wiring Needed